 No chemicals, no abrasives, all you need is– Vinegar, Water, Sponge, Hot soapy water, some dish towels and the germy Coffeemaker of course….!!

-Instructions on how to clean Cuisinart Coffee Maker with vinegar
+Instructions on how to clean a coffee maker with vinegar

 Dump out any remaining coffee from the carafe